 As a comparison, take a look at the other end of the same bed:

+This end never got it’s layer of paper and mulch.
 We ran out of the compost mulch and never finished the bed – in fact you can see on the right where we ran out of the paper and mulch close to the stones.
 There are some plants in there, but most of the green “groundcover’ is little baby weeds, plus those “poppers” I can’t stand.